wd-David/svelte-component-test-recipes/README.md

 > But a relatively better choice now.
 It would be great if `@testing-library/svelte` could support it natively.

 OK!
-The setup is ready, let's start with a simple component test.
+The setup is ready.
+Let's start with a simple component test.

 ## Testing component props